DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 Today, in Apigee Edge, you could do this with an XSLT policy and an XSLT module.
 But many people don't want to write or maintain XSLT.
 This policy allows you to accomplish the task with No coding required!

+This policy also allows you to remove a single node from an XML document, or to insert a single node into an XML document.

 ## Using this policy